 Options trading in the UK is an advanced, but extremely flexible way to get into the market.
 With options, you can speculate on the timing of price changes for stocks, forex, commodities, and more.
 Plus, trading options allows you to craft custom strategies that limit your risk or that let you profit when the market moves sideways.

 Interested in jumping into options trading in the UK?
 We’ll explain how options trading works and highlight binary options trading, which is increasingly popular in the UK.
-We’ll also offer some binary options trading strategies and tips, plus review top options trading brokers in the UK.
+We’ll also offer some binary options trading strategies and tips, plus review popular trading brokers in the UK.

 What is Options Trading?